September 12, 2021

 One common rule that people follow when it comes to repairing or replacing something is the 50% Rule — if the repair is over 50% of the cost for a full replacement, go with the replacement.

 Of course, the decision to replace your heating system is a big one.
 It’s essential to find a good HVAC company to do the installation for you.
 Contact Service Champions to discuss your repair and replacement options before making a decision.

 Source: U.S. Dept. of Energy

-To schedule a winter tune-up or talk to a local professional about how to extend the lifespan of your specific heating system, contact Service Champions.
+To schedule a furnace tune-up or to talk to a local professional about how to extend the lifespan of your specific heating system, contact Service Champions.
 We are your reliable HVAC experts for Northern California.